 An experienced filter manufacturer can help you overcome this problem.

-The most common and low-risk method of removal is through dead-end filtration.
+The most common and low-risk method of black powder removal is through dead-end filtration.
 This provides a guaranteed removal rate independent of gas velocities, unlike separation technologies such as cyclones.

 The wide range of particulate sizes present in the gas stream means that designing a filter that both protects the compressor and provides a suitable service life is a big challenge.

-The results show how contour gas provides consistent protection to compressors even in the worst case scenario of up to 30g/MMscf.
-To mimic 'real world' conditions efficiencies were measured for a particle size range of 0.2 to 3.0 microns, not just 0.3.
+The results show how contour gas provides consistent protection to compressors even in a worst-case scenario of up to 30g/MMscf.
+To mimic real-world conditions, we measured efficiencies for a particle size range of 0.2 to 3.0 microns, not just 0.3.